 Gerrymandering can be broken down into two types, packing and cracking.
-Packing means to pack as many of your opponents voters together into as few districts as possible.
+Packing means to pack as many of your opponent’s voters together into as few districts as possible.
 While cracking is dividing up voters into more districts and thus more votes.
-Gerrymandering is legal, expect for racial gerrymandering.
+Gerrymandering is legal, except for racial gerrymandering.
 Racial gerrymandering is the process of intentionally drawing districts to dilute the voting power of minority groups.

 For more information on gerrymandering we recommend the following resources: